Honduran ex-president Hernandez pleads not guilty in U.S., decries treatment | Law-Order

 Hernandez, extradited from the Central American country last month, entered the plea of not guilty to three criminal counts - including conspiracy to import cocaine and weapons possession - at an arraignment before U.S. District Judge Kevin Castel.
 The former president entered the courtroom wearing a blue T-shirt with chains around his ankles, and spoke briefly through a Spanish interpreter to say he was not guilty.

-"He's being treated like a prisoner of war," Hernandez said.
+"He's being treated like a prisoner of war," Colon said.
 "We're not asking for him to get special treatment because he's a former head of state, but these conditions are psychologically debilitating."
-The U.S. Bureau of Prisons, which manages the detention facility, did not immediately respond to a request for comment.
+A spokesperson for the U.S. Bureau of Prisons confirmed Hernandez is being held at the Brooklyn detention facility but declined to comment on "any individual inmate's conditions of confinement."

 Castel ordered prosecutors to discuss Hernandez's detention conditions with Metropolitan Detention Center officials and report back to him.
 He set Hernandez's next court date for Sept.
 28, and said trial could begin on Jan.
 17, 2023.